 Can I get tested to check the level of my NK cells?

 It is possible to have tests to measure your level of NK cells.
-However, it is not available on the NHS.
+This is not usually available on the NHS, although some women have told is that they have had these tests through their NHS recurrent miscarriage clinic.
 Some fertility clinics offer tests, but not all.
 If they do, you will have to pay for it.
 This can be expensive and will vary from clinic to clinic.

 Before deciding whether or not to have tests, it’s important to know that there are some issues with these tests: